hharithaki/Knowledge-Acquisition/README.md

-# Can I Do That?
-Incremental Knowledge Acquisition Through Observation
+# Knowledge Acquisition in Ad Hoc Teamwork

 Ad hoc teamwork involves agents collaborating with teammates without prior coordination.
 Achieving such teamwork is challenging as agents may have differing and incomplete knowledge about the environemnt.